 - that if they have interrupted ZIAGEN for reasons other than symptoms of hypersensitivity (for example, those who have an interruption in drug supply), a serious or fatal hypersensitivity reaction may occur with reintroduction of abacavir.

-- to not restart ZIAGEN or any other abacavir-containing product without medical consultation and that restarting abacavir needs to be undertaken only if medical care can be readily accessed by the patient or others.
+- to not restart ZIAGEN or any other abacavir-containing product without medical consultation and only if medical care can be readily accessed by the patient or others.

 Abacavir was administered orally at 3 dosage levels to separate groups of mice and rats in 2-year carcinogenicity studies.
 Results showed an increase in the incidence of malignant and non-malignant tumors.
 Malignant tumors occurred in the preputial gland of males and the clitoral gland of females of both species, and in the liver of female rats.
 In addition, non-malignant tumors also occurred in the liver and thyroid gland of female rats.
-These observations were made at systemic exposures in the range of 6 to 32 times the human exposure at the recommended dose.
-It is not known how predictive the results of rodent carcinogenicity studies may be for humans.
+These observations were made at systemic exposures in the range of 6 to 32 times the human exposure at the recommended dose of 600 mg.

 Abacavir induced chromosomal aberrations both in the presence and absence of metabolic activation in an in vitro cytogenetic study in human lymphocytes.
 Abacavir was mutagenic in the absence of metabolic activation, although it was not mutagenic in the presence of metabolic activation in an L5178Y mouse lymphoma assay.
 Abacavir was clastogenic in males and not clastogenic in females in an in vivo mouse bone marrow micronucleus assay.

 Abacavir was not mutagenic in bacterial mutagenicity assays in the presence and absence of metabolic activation.